athertahir/deep-learning-time-series-forecasting/chapter_06/Lab1.md

 #### Load the Data

-We can load this dataset as a PandasSeriesusing the functionreadcsv().
+We can load this dataset as a PandasSeriesusing the function readcsv().

 ```